FixedEffects/FixedEffectModels.jl/README.md

 The function `reg` estimates linear models with
   - high dimensional categorical variable.
-It avoids the construction of a design matrix too large to fit into RAM.
+It avoids the construction of a design matrix too large to fit in RAM.
   - instrumental variables (via 2SLS)
   - robust standard errors (White or clustered)
   This functionality of this package is similar to the Stata command `reghdfe` and the R command `felm`.